yinuo2001/CS6650-Final-Project-CQRS/README.md

 |   title    |  VARCHAR(255) |   NOT NULL                             |
 |   content  |  TEXT         |       NOT NULL                         |
 | created_at |   TIMESTAMP   |      DEFAULT CURRENT_TIMESTAMP         |

+### Database Connection Design

+**Dual Connection Strategy**

+The application implements a dual database connection strategy optimized for different types of HTTP operations:

+**GET Requests:**

+- **Connection Pooling**: For read operations, a connection pool is used to manage multiple concurrent connections efficiently.
+This allows the application to handle a high volume of read requests without overwhelming the database.
+- **Rationale**: Read operations don't modify data and therefore don't risk race conditions between concurrent requests.

+**POST Requests:**
+- **Per-request Connection**: Each POST request creates a fresh database connection that is closed when the request completes.
+- **Implementation**: Connections are established at the beginning of doPost() and closed in a finally block.
+- **Rationale**: Write operations can modify shared data, so isolating connections provides better concurrency control

 ## How It Works